by Janis / 0 comments - Orginally published:5th May 2020

 From the arrival of the Romans to the enchanting contemporary public art

-The moment we arrived in Zadar; I knew we were going to love it.
+The moment we arrived in Zadar, I knew we were going to love it.
+There was something immediately magnetic about the city — a blend of ancient history, coastal calm, and creative modern touches that felt completely unique.

-We strolled through one of the old city gates which formed part of the historic walls and ramparts, to a mystical little city beyond.
-Here’s what we unearthed.
+When we finally pulled up within Zadar’s historic centre and stepped through one of the old city gates, part of the medieval walls and ramparts, we entered a compact, atmospheric city layered with centuries of stories.
+Here’s what we uncovered.

-St Donatus Church was built during the Middle Ages during the 9th-century.
-The Roman Catholic church is located at the corner of the Roman Forum, with delightful views of the Adriatic Sea and enchanting islands beyond.
+One of Zadar’s most iconic landmarks is St Donatus Church, built during the 9th century in the early Middle Ages.
+The former Roman Catholic church stands proudly at the edge of the Roman Forum, with views stretching toward the Adriatic Sea and the islands beyond.

 The circular church of St Donatus in Zadar, next to the ruins of the Roman forum, with the Venetian style bell tower in the background.